 If you’re someone who has very specific ideas and you like to be across all of the details, a destination wedding might pose some challenges for you.

-If you’re happy to relinquish a little control however, it’s entirely possible to view all of your options online, or even submit ideas of your own, all without the need for an additional pre-wedding trip.
+If you’re happy to relinquish a little control however, it’s entirely possible to view all of your options online, or even submit ideas of your own, all without the need for a pre-wedding trip.
 It’s also important to remember that local experience from your venue or planner can be invaluable.
 You may have always pictured walking down an aisle strewn with rose petals, but a carpet of freshly picked frangipanis could be a really lovely local touch and a lasting memory of your beautiful beach wedding.

 3) Your Wedding May Not Be Legal

-Language can also be a factor when arranging any paperwork, so it’s a good idea to work with a knowledgeable local wedding planner whenever possible.
+Language can also be a factor when arranging legal paperwork, so it’s a good idea to work with a knowledgeable local wedding planner whenever possible.
 It’s also important to investigate the legal requirements as early as possible.
 Sometimes local authorities will ask for additional documents, or for your paperwork to be translated or certified.
 This can add weeks to the process, so you should always allow more time than you expect.

 Sometimes it’s just not possible to meet all of the requirements for legal marriage at your destination.
 In this case, you still have the option of legally marrying at home, and holding a symbolic wedding ceremony at your destination.
 This is actually far more common than most people realize.